-Head of Department: Mrs L. Maclean Quin/Mr. P. Bedford
+Head of Department: Mr. G. Roberts

-Y ear 9 Maths builds on the work done in previous years.
+Year 9 Maths builds on the work done in previous years.
 As your child starts Year 9 it is important to realise that they will be expected to remember and use work and skills studied in Years 7 and 8.
 This may require some revision if your child has not retained the work.